We had so much fun in our last unit about France, but we were ready to move on to new activities with our India preschool unit!

 And now we’re off to India!

-This India preschool unit is perfect for providing young children with an introduction to this diverse and beautiful country.
+These India crafts and activities are perfect for providing preschool or elementary age students with an introduction to this diverse and beautiful country.
 My boys couldn’t wait to begin!

 Introduction to India